Master of Nursing: Nurse Practitioner (NP)

 |NURS 531||Controlled Drug and Substances for NP Prescribers||(1)|

-Each of AU's life-stage courses (NURS 522, 524, 526, 528) requires the completion of 140 hours of on-site clinical practice.
-NURS 530 requires 180 hours of practice.
-A clinical practicum must be completed in each life-stage course.
+Each of Athabasca University's life-stage courses (NURS 522, 524, 526, 528) and the NP Consolidation course (NURS 530) requires the completion of clinical practicum hours.
+Information regarding the clinical hours can be found in the course syllabi.
 Students are expected to identify a Nurse Practitioner or Physician to act as a preceptor for each clinical course.
 Preceptor requests must be submitted to the Faculty of Health Disciplines six months prior to starting each clinical course.

 Elective and Thesis Courses